erenaltun91/starbucks_capstone_challenge/README.md

 ## Installations
 - Put the files in the data directory into a folder of your choice
 - Install following python libraries:
-    - pandas, numpy, matplotlib, sqlalchemy, pickle,sklearn, plotly
+    - pandas, numpy, matplotlib, pickle,sklearn, plotly

 `pip install numpy`
 `pip install pandas`